Please read these important details:

 Florida Chemistry (Grades 9–12)

 While exploring the various habitats at the Preserve, students will collect water samples from each.
 They will use chemical tests to compare dissolved oxygen, nitrate, and pH levels of their samples.
-Students will brainstorm using their results to determine the health of the habitats.
+Students will analyze their results to determine the health of the river and spring ecosystems.

 Rolling In the River (Grades 9–12)